diracdeltas/spleeter4max/README.md

 ## troubleshooting and FAQs

+### can i run this if i have Windows Home?

+i haven't tried it but apparently you can at least run docker if you opt into the latest Windows Insider builds. see https://www.docker.com/blog/docker-desktop-for-windows-home-is-here/.

 ### this plugin doesn't run

 did you already do the steps in https://github.com/diracdeltas/spleeter4max#before-you-start? if so keep reading.